 The highlight of the SheleeArt Bloom Technique is the third layer, known as the cell activator.
 This is a specific recipe created by Shelee to create the Lacing effect.
 The cell activator consists of Australian Floetrol and high-quality pigment paint like Amsterdam.
 It is carefully applied on top of the color puddle layer and blown out to create the captivating webbing and lacing effects that are characteristic of this technique.

 How does the Cell Activator work?
-I've explored the science behind how Lacing works, known as the Rayleigh-Taylor Instability, in a separate post about All The Ways to Make Cells.
+A fluid dynamics phenomenon called the Rayleigh-Taylor Instability, which I cover extensively in my online course, along with All The Ways to Make Cells.

 The Bloom Technique Materials